lammps/lammps/doc/src/package.rst

 when using an accelerator device.
 By default device acceleration is always used for all available styles.
-With *pair/only* set to *on* the suffix setting will choose device acceleration only for pair styles and run all other force computations concurrently on the host GPU.
+With *pair/only* set to *on* the suffix setting will choose device acceleration only for pair styles and run all other force computations concurrently on the host CPU.
+The *comm* flags will also automatically be changed to *no*\ .
 This can result in better performance for certain configurations and system sizes.

 ----------